Social media influencer Kai Cenat faces charges of inciting riot after thousands cause mayhem in NYC

+The event produced chaos, with dozens of people arrested — some jumping atop vehicles, hurling bottles and throwing punches.

-Cenat was released early Saturday from police custody after being issued a desk appearance ticket, which is issued by police to require a suspect to appear in court to answer charges.
+Cenat was released early Saturday from police custody after being issued a desk appearance ticket, which police issue to require a suspect to appear in court to answer charges.
+A police spokesperson said he is to appear in court on Aug.
+18.

 The mayhem in New York City’s Union Square Friday afternoon put further focus on the hold social media influencers have on the people who follow and fawn over them.